 - Relationship breakup

-- Unsafe sexual practices, which may result in unwanted pregnancies, sexually transmitted diseases, HIV, or hepatitis B
+- Unsafe sexual practices, which may result in unwanted pregnancies, sexually transmitted diseases, HIV, or viral hepatitis

-Substance use disorder occurs when a person needs alcohol or another substance (drug) to function normally.
-Abruptly stopping the substance leads to withdrawal symptoms.
+Substance use disorder occurs when a person's use of alcohol or another substance (drug) leads to health issues or problems at work, school, or home.

 This disorder is also called substance abuse.

-Children who grow up seeing their parents using drugs may have a high risk of developing an addiction later in life for both environmental and genetic reasons.
+Children who grow up seeing their parents using drugs may have a high risk of developing substance use problem later in life for both environmental and genetic reasons.

 There are several stages of drug use that may lead to addiction.
 Young people seem to move more quickly through the stages than do adults.
 Stages are: